-The best cure for weeds in prevention.
-Thankfully there are a few things you can do every now and again to stop the weeds in their tracks.
+The best cure for weeds is prevention.
+Thankfully there are a few quick things you can do every now and again to stop them from growing in the first place.

 To get rid of pesky weeds, we recommend brushing your artificial lawn regularly with a stiff brush.
 This quick and easy task will keep your perfect looking lawn in pristine condition.

 Make sure to use the synthetic bristles rather than metal ones when you are cleaning up as these won’t hurt grass blades or leave any grime behind.

 Brush firmly towards pile direction for best results – this not only removes seeds but also helps keep turf upright so it always looks great!

 Cleaning artificial grass and the whole garden can be a chore.
 See our top picks for power brooms, brushes and garden vacuums which take the effort out of the job.

 For neat and weed-free lawns, regular maintenance of overhanging trees or hedges is a must.